mwermelinger/kattis-guide/README.md

 data structure I used to solve the problem.
 I hope this helps you select problems that are appropriate to your knowledge or your students'.

 I aim to list around 5 problems for each algorithm or data structure, by order of difficulty, according to my judgement.
 Your mileage may vary.
+Most problems can be listed under two or more categories, depending on the algorithmic technique(s) and data structure(s) used, but that would give too much away about how to solve them.

 For each problem I provide a direct link to its Kattis page, where you can find the number of points and submit your solution.